 TheTMD hosting unlimited hosting plan comes with Weebly Sitebuilder ore-installed and starts at $2.95/mo.

 - Unlimited SSD storage

 How Unlimited Hosting Works?

 Hosting companies offer unlimited website hosting by doing what is called overselling.
-More on that later in this article.
 If you read the terms of service of a site that promises you “unlimited hosting” for a low price, you’ll think twice about unlimited hosting.

 Why Unlimited Hosting?

-The web hosting industry is a cutthroat one.
+The web hosting industry is a ruthless one that hardly care about customers requirements as long as they can attract new buyers.
 To attract new customers, web hosting businesses are offering free migration services and Google Adwords credits.

 Because consumers believe that “more is often better,” “unlimited hosting plans” became a popular marketing approach in the mid-2000s.